 - May be from any of the three membership sectors of the Societies (academia, government or private);

+- Nomination letter.
 A SETAC Regional Chapter or National Member must make the nomination of an individual familiar with the nominee and the efforts they have made on behalf of their Regional Chapter.
-The nomination package must be supported with:
+May be self-nominated OR nominated by a colleague familiar with their work.

 - Three (3) letters of recommendation from individuals familiar with the contributions the nominee has made.
 These letters must indicate how the individual has contributed to the Regional Chapter membership using the criteria listed above;